Documentation

 Set up prompts, clusters, and monitoring engines

-• Each cluster has its own geography (gear icon → "Edit group" → "Geography" block): inherit from the brand, city, or country.
-City geography is critical for local scenarios — e.g. "choosing a store in Moscow": GEO Scout sends queries from that city's coordinates, so the answers surface local competitors rather than nationwide ones
+• Every cluster has its own geography (gear icon → «Edit group» → «Geography» block): inherit from the brand, a city, or a country.
+City-level geography is critical for local scenarios — for example, «choosing a store in Moscow»: GEO Scout sends queries from that city's coordinates, so answers surface local competitors instead of nationwide ones

 Tip